 You should be able to get most of your quotes online in less than five minutes each.
 If you have to call for a quote, expect that to add 10 minutes to the process.
 Most of the information that you need will be pretty easy to cough up (your name, DOB, address, and so on), but if you don’t know your average annual mileage or the details of any accidents from the past five years, make sure to look them up before getting started.

-Progressive was my cheapest quote at $314, with Geico falling just behind at $320.
-The other two quotes from State Farm and Allstate were much higher because they required me to purchase limits above the state minimum or optional protection, like uninsured motorist or collision coverage.
+Progressive was my cheapest quote at $1,292, with State Farm falling behind at $2,986.
+The other two quotes from Geico and Allstate were much higher because they required me to purchase limits above the state minimum or optional protection, like uninsured motorist or collision coverage.
 That said, if you’re interested in upgrading from the minimum coverage — which I highly recommend — those two might be more of an affordable option.

 Even If You’re Happy, It’s Best to Shop for a New Policy Every Couple of Years

 Everyone knows auto insurers look at risk when determining premiums, but few people know they also consider loyalty.
 They look at your credit score, your online shopping habits, and even your social media activity to determine how likely you are to remain loyal to them.
 Then, they charge you accordingly — a practice known as price optimization.
 But it doesn’t work like you’d imagine.
 Loyalty isn’t rewarded; it’s penalized.
 If the company believes you won’t look elsewhere for a better deal, they’ll charge you a higher rate and you won’t even know the difference.